crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

 - expand/collapse capability for custom folders
+- mobile compatability
 - styling updates for remaining buttons and text areas and forms + expand/collapse icons on page elements

+Future Add ons

+- pomodoro timer

 - create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM???

-Add on

-- pomodoro timer
-  \*\* would be great to be able to reorder custom folders
 - maybe moving toDos marked complete to the bottom of the list????
+- would be great to be able to reorder custom folders